- Anything that increases your risk of getting a disease is called a risk factor.

 10 in every 100 (10%) cases of cervical cancer is linked to taking the contraceptive pill.

 Taking the pill for more than 5 years increases the risk of cervical cancer.
 The increased risk begins to drop as soon as you stop taking it.
 After 10 years the risk is the same as that of people who had never taken it.

 The pill can also slightly increase the risk of breast cancer.
 But it is important to know that taking the pill can help reduce the risk of womb and ovarian cancers.

 How many children you have, and when

-Women who have had children are at an increased risk of cervical cancer compared to those who haven't.
+Women who have had children are at an increased risk of a type of cervical cancer called

-Having your first baby before the age of 17 also gives a higher risk, compared to women who had their first baby after the age of 25.
+Having your first baby before the age of 17 also gives a higher risk of cervical SCC compared to women who had their first baby after the age of 25.
 The reasons for this are unclear.

-You have an increased risk of cervical cancer if you have had cancer of the:
+You have an increased risk of a type of cervical cancer called

 Stories about potential causes are often in the media and it isn’t always clear which ideas are supported by evidence.
 There might be things you have heard of that we haven’t included here.
 This is because either there is no evidence about them or it is less clear.